ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/dataflash_logger.rst

     module dataflash_logger

-This module allows dataflash logs to be downloaded from the autopilot.
+This module allows dataflash logs to be streamed in realtime from the autopilot.
+It requires the ``LOG_BACKEND_TYPE`` parameter to include the "MAVLink" backend.

 The logs will be downloaded to the vehicle logging folder.